Walmart is selling refurbished iPads for $99 today | Digital Trends

+While Amazon flashes huge Prime Day deals in our face, Walmart is quietly stealing the show when it comes to Prime Day iPad deals.
+The standout this week is the super cheap refurbished iPad as part of Walmart Prime Day deals.
 Who says Walmart deals are only good if they’re for a brand-new product?
-For those unaware, you can save even more cash on top-dollar tech if you decide to go with a refurbished model.
-In fact, Walmart is offering a great deal on a refurb bundle as we speak.
 For $100, you’ll be able to take home a refurbished Apple iPad Air 9.7-inch model with Apple’s A7 chip, Wi-Fi connectivity, and 16GB of storage.
 Other bundle items include a set of USA Essential wireless earbuds, a protective case, screen shield, and charger.

 Why you should buy the refurbished Apple iPad Air 9.7-inch